awsdocs/aws-cloud9-user-guide/doc_source/tutorial-lambda-advanced.rst

    .. code-block:: sh

-      aws cloudformation create-stack --template-body file://sns-create-topic-subscription.yaml --capabilities CAPABILITY_NAMED_IAM --parameters ParameterKey=SNSTopicName,ParameterValue=SNS_TOPIC_NAME ParameterKey=EmailAddress,ParameterValue=EMAIL_ADDRESS --stack-name STACK_NAME --region REGION_ID
+      aws cloudformation create-stack --template-body file://sns-create-topic-subscription.yaml --capabilities CAPABILITY_NAMED_IAM --parameters ParameterKey=SNSTopicName,ParameterValue=MySNSTopic ParameterKey=EmailAddress,ParameterValue=me@example.com --stack-name MySNSStack --region us-east-2

-   In the preceding command, do the following:
+   In the preceding command, do the following.

-   * Leave :code:`CAPABILITY_NAMED_IAM` unchanged.
-   * Replace :code:`SNS_TOPIC_NAME` with whatever you want to name the |SNS| topic to send messages to (for example, :code:`MySNSTopic`).
+   * Replace :code:`MySNSTopic` with whatever you want to name the |SNS| topic to send messages to.
-   * Replace :code:`EMAIL_ADDRESS` with your email address for |SNS| to send messages to.
+   * Replace :code:`me@example.com` with your email address for |SNS| to send messages to.
-   * Replace :code:`STACK_NAME` with whatever you want to name the stack (for example, :code:`MySNSStack`).
+   * Replace :code:`MySNSStack` with whatever you want to name the stack.
-   * Replace :code:`REGION_ID` with the ID of the AWS Region where you created the function (see the corner of the :guilabel:`Lambda` pane in the :guilabel:`AWS Resources` window).
+   * Replace :code:`us-east-2` with the ID of the AWS Region where you created the function (see the corner of the :guilabel:`Lambda` pane in the :guilabel:`AWS Resources` window).

    .. note:: If you use an |IAM| user to call |CFN| for this tutorial, instead of an AWS account root user or an |IAM| administrator
-      user, the |IAM| user must have the following additional AWS access permissions:
+      user, the |IAM| user must have the following additional AWS access permissions.

       * :code:`cloudformation:CreateUploadBucket`
       * :code:`cloudformation:GetTemplateSummary`